caos30/php_srrJSEncrypt/README.md

 Copy this project in any PHP 5+ server and call it from browser.
 Default encryption key "1234".
 Each time you decrypt, you can change key and re-encrypt and save.
 You must remember that the encryption key is not saved ANYWHERE, so you must take care by yourself for not forget it!

+## Protection with a md5 password

+To access to the index.php menu file of the interface you will submit a password in the login.php page.
+So, you must previously embbed in that file the md5 hash of your preferred password, inthe first lines of that PHP file.

 ## Data files